 Provide sizing and handling installation of the business intelligence platform in the technical environment provided by the SCS;

 Enhance the automated system of analysis and risk (ASAUR) management to decrease the number of containers subject to physical inspections and allow Ukraine`s private sector, including SMEs, to benefit from better border management through:

 - Evaluating the SCS's automated system of analysis and risk management; - Analyzing the risk factors; - Identifying functionality flaws; and - Assessing the legislative gaps.

 Upgrade the SCS's ASAUR system based on the conducted analysis as well as a review of customs declarations;

 Support the SCS to detect, address, and forecast customs violations;

 Strengthen the capacity of the SCS and boost its internal procedures in data collection and analysis; and

 Contribute to making the SCS's decision-making process data-driven and strongly focused on transparency and commercial impact.

-Hotel prices do not provide an accurate guide of situation in accommodation market due to the fact that the market for accommodations is almost non-existant due to the COVID-19 pandemic
+In June 2020, hotel prices do not provide an accurate guidance of the situation in accommodation market due to the fact that the market for accommodations is just starting to recover from the COVID-19-induced crisis.